Dear Friends in Christ,

 All of this is a transitional plan, which we will evaluate thoroughly in a couple of months.
 A small writing group of Regional Deans is working on a revised job description for their role, as we try to find new ways to support episcopal ministry.
 We are learning as we go, and none of this is permanent.

 Lent is a dedicated and intentional time of fasting, prayer and penitence.
 There is often an element of “letting go” in order to let God have more space in our daily lives.
 There will feel like some “letting go” over the coming weeks in our Diocesan systems and structures as well – particularly around our habits and expectations – as we make space for God to show us a new way of doing things, how to be a Diocese in a new way.
 I thank the members of the Episcopal Leadership Working Group for the dedication to their task, and the resulting report which will inform a way forward.
-I thank Bishop Jenny for her years of fruitful jurisdictional episcopal ministry in the Diocese of Toronto.
 And I thank all of you who continue to uphold this Church in prayer during this season of change.

 Yours in Christ,